 The lungs are made up of many different types of cells.
 Most of these cells are Cells that line the internal and external surfaces of the body.
 These line the airways and make mucus to lubricate and protect the lungs.
-The lungs also contain blood cells, nerve cells, hormone-producing cells, and structural cells.2
+The lungs also contain blood cells, nerve cells, hormone-producing cells, and structural cells.3

 A thin A very thin layer of tissue that covers a surface called the A thin layer of tissue that cover the lungs and lines the inside wall of the chest cavity covers the outside of each lung and lines the inside wall of the chest A hollow area or hole.
 This creates a sac called the The space enclosed by the pleura, a thin layer of tissue that covers the lung and lines the inside wall of the chest cavity.
 The pleural cavity normally contains a small amount of fluid that acts as a lubricant to allow the lungs to move freely in the chest when we breathe.1

 Development of lung cancer

 Normally, the cells in our lungs and other parts of our body have a specific growth and death cycle that keeps the number of cells in check.
 Cancer, of any kind, develops when a set of specific changes, called mutations, develop in a previously normal cell.
 When the set of mutations affects genes in ways that change the natural growth and death cycles of cells, unregulated cell division can result in too many cells.
-It's like a car where the gas pedal gets stuck or the brakes don’t work—the cells just keep dividing with nothing to stop them.
+It's like a car when the gas pedal gets stuck or the brakes don’t work—the cells just keep dividing with nothing to stop them.

 When the tumor cells are able to invade normal tissues, the tumor is considered to be malignant.
-When the malignant cells originally come from the lung, we call it lung cancer.
+When the malignant cells originally come from the lung, the tumor is considered to be lung cancer.2

 Spread of Cancer